icyJoseph/reflux/README.md

 ```

 Unlike Redux, there is no need to pass a store, or any sort of reducer at this point.
 The provider exists to give your the React tree access to a Context in which it is possible to add participants and notify them.

-## Road Map

-- Study whether or not it makes sense to have async notifications.
-Hooks allows consumers of the pakcage to configure this easily.

-- Use a running flag and buffer notifications.
-Today every time a notification is sent, the main thread is blocked until all participants are notified.

-- Explore performance benchmarks.

-- Study whether or not to reimplment the Global Store.

-- Study whether or not to allow only one child in Connect or to make turn the it into redux connect.

-- One Selector per child?